taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

 Initially, we will exclude the "name" field.
-However, if we find that xAPI JSON parsers assume this field always exists, then we can include the field but provide a non-PII value, such as a copy of the `Open edX User UUID`_.
+However, if we find that xAPI JSON parsers assume this field always exists, then we can include the field but provide a non-PII value, such as a copy of the `Anonymized User ID`_.

-Open edX User UUID
+Anonymized User ID
 ^^^^^^^^^^^^^^^^^^
-An *Open edX User UUID* identifier currently doesn't exist in the platform.
-It will need to be added as part of implementing xAPI support.
-There would be a 1:1 mapping between a randomly generated UUID_ and a row in the Django User table in the Open edX LMS.
+An *Anonymized User ID* will be generated as a SHA-256 hash of the Open edX user_id, which is the **id** value of the user's row in the `Django auth_user`_ table in the Open edX LMS.

 As mentioned in `Using consistent user identifiers in Segment events`_, the other user identifiers in the Open edX platform aren't perfectly suited for inclusion in externally